Triumphantly509/Understanding-STP-PortFast-BPDU-Guard-Loop-Guard/README.md

 ## Visualize the result from each separate switch.

 - Switch 1 is the Root bridge, because it has the lowest Mac address.
+(All the root bridges ports will be in Forwarding state)

 ## Switch 1
 <div>
   <img width="723" height="371" alt="image" src="https://github.com/user-attachments/assets/f351dc70-a4d8-467d-aed3-65f20f38e5e2" />